candynezha/ed/_texts/dreams.md

 source: Project Guttenberg
 ---

-- Hold fast to dreams1
+- Hold fast to dreams
 - For if dreams die
 - Life is a broken-winged bird
 - That cannot fly.